 Trade policies and tariffs have been pivotal in shaping America's economic landscape.
 From colonial restrictions to modern global agreements, these policies reflect the nation's evolving economic interests and international relationships.

-The ongoing debate between protectionism and free trade has defined US trade policy.
+The ongoing debate between and has defined US trade policy.
 This tension, influenced by sectional interests and changing economic conditions, continues to shape America's approach to international commerce and its role in the global economy.

 Origins of US trade policy